United States National Cemetery System

-The United States National Cemetery System is a system of 164 military cemeteries in the United States and its territories.
+The United States National Cemetery System is a system of 173 military cemeteries in the United States and its territories.
 The authority to create military burial places came during the American Civil War, in an act passed by the U.S. Congress on July 17, 1862.
 By the end of 1862, 12 national cemeteries had been established.
 Two of the nation's most iconic military cemeteries, Arlington National Cemetery which is under the jurisdiction of the Department of the Army, and Gettysburg National Cemetery, under the jurisdiction of the National Park Service, were established in 1864 and 1863, respectively.

 National Cemetery Administration

-The National Cemetery Administration of the United States Department of Veterans Affairs (VA) maintains 156 national cemeteries as well as the Nationwide Grave-site Locator, which can be used to find burial locations of American military Veterans through their searchable website.
+The National Cemetery Administration of the United States Department of Veterans Affairs (VA) maintains 157 national cemeteries as well as the Nationwide Gravesite Locator, which can be used to find burial locations of American military Veterans through their searchable website.
 The Department of the Army maintains two national cemeteries, Arlington National Cemetery and United States Soldiers' and Airmen's Home National Cemetery.
 The National Park Service (NPS) maintains 14 national cemeteries associated with historic sites and battlefields.

 The American Battle Monuments Commission, an independent agency of the executive branch, established by Congress in 1923, maintains 26 American military cemeteries and other memorials outside the United States.